 Treat current access as platform guidance, not a final 104-match map

-The viewing route is visible now, but the full World Cup allocation still needs an official schedule update.
+The viewing route is visible now, but the final daily grid still depends on the official CMG schedule release.

 Keep the China country guide handy as well